smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 ## Presenting a Keyboard

-You should present a keyboard to users when your app contains a large list a user can select from.
-For example, if your app is a music player app you may want to give the user a way to search for a song or album.
-A keyboard can also be useful in an app that displays nearby gas stations.
+You should present a keyboard to users when your app contains a "search" field.
+For example, in a music player app, you may want to give the user a way to search for a song or album.
+A keyboard could also be useful in an app that displays nearby points of interest, or in other situations.

 !!!
 NOTE
 Keyboards are unavailable for use in many countries when the driver is distracted.
 This is often when the vehicle is moving above a certain speed, such as 5 miles per hour.
+This will be automatically managed by the system.
+Your keyboard may be disabled or an error returned if the driver is distracted.
 !!!

 ##### Keyboard Search